By Pooja Sharma

-The automotive coolants market is experiencing changes, driven by shifts in automotive design technology, as well as the desire for longer fluid service life and better performance.
-Modern vehicles have engines that are downsized and have higher power density compared to conventional vehicles so that they are compact and can run faster.
-These engines function at higher temperatures and need to be supported by cooling fluids that can offer good heat removal and robust corrosion protection properties.
+The market for automotive cooling fluids is evolving, driven by advancements in automotive design technology and the need for longer fluid service life and better performance.
+Modern vehicles have downsized engines with higher power density, making them compact and faster.
+These engines operate at higher temperatures and require cooling fluids that offer excellent heat removal and robust corrosion protection.

-Automotive coolant technology is continuously evolving to accommodate new requirements set by the automotive industry.
-The industry is increasingly moving toward cooling fluids tweaked with additives and inhibitors that offer better corrosion protection and longer service life.
-Conventional green coolants, which are based on inorganic additive technology (IAT), are increasingly being phased out, while demand for organic and hybrid organic acid technology-based fluids is growing.
+To meet these new demands, automotive coolant technology is continuously adapting.
+The trend is moving towards cooling fluids enhanced with additives and inhibitors for better corrosion protection and longer service life.
+Conventional green coolants, based on inorganic additive technology (IAT), are being phased out in favor of organic and hybrid organic acid technology-based fluids.

 Newer cooling fluids formulated with organic acid technology (OAT) and hybrid organic acid technologies (HOAT) are now prevalent in most developed country markets, such as the United States and the United Kingdom.
 These types of fluids work better in modern vehicles that have more aluminum parts.
 In fact, leading automotive original equipment manufacturers (OEM) in the United States, such as General Motors and Ford, currently recommend OAT-based coolants for their existing vehicle models.
 The OAT-based extended-life coolants contain organic acids, such as sebacate and 2-ethyl hexanoic acid (2-EHA), and usually do not contain silicates or phosphates as in conventional IAT coolants.
 Extended-life OAT coolants typically have a recommended service life of 150,000 miles or five years (whichever comes first) in light-duty applications and up to three years or 500,000km (whichever comes first) in heavy-duty applications.
 These coolants provide long-term protection to aluminum and cast-iron parts.